-Under the terms of an SEC exemption, the Funds' board of trustees may, without prior approval from shareholders, change the terms of an advisory agreement with a third-party investment advisor or hire a new third-party investment advisor-either as a replacement for an existing advisor or as an additional advisor.
+Under the terms of an SEC exemption (except with respect to Vanguard S&P Small-Cap 600 Index Fund and Vanguard S&P Small-Cap 600 Growth Index Fund), the Funds' board of trustees may, without prior approval from shareholders, change the terms of an advisory agreement with a third-party investment advisor or hire a new third-party investment advisor-either as a replacement for an existing advisor or as an additional advisor.
 Any significant change in a Fund's advisory arrangements will be communicated to shareholders in writing.
 As the Funds' sponsor and overall manager, Vanguard may provide investment advisory services to a Fund at any time.
 Vanguard may also recommend to the board of trustees that an advisor be hired, terminated, or replaced or that the terms of an existing advisory agreement be revised.
 The Funds have filed an application seeking a similar SEC exemption with respect to investment advisors that are wholly owned subsidiaries of Vanguard.
-If the exemption is granted, the Funds may rely on the new SEC relief.
+If the exemption is granted, the Funds (other than Vanguard S&P Small-Cap 600 Index Fund and Vanguard S&P Small-Cap 600 Growth Index Fund) may rely on the new SEC relief.

-For a discussion of why the board of trustees approved each Fund's investment advisory arrangement, see the most recent annual report to shareholders covering the fiscal year ended August 31.
+For a discussion of why the board of trustees approved each Fund's investment advisory arrangement, see the most recent annual reports to shareholders covering the fiscal year ended August 31.